HanDyVQA: A Video QA Benchmark for Fine-Grained Hand-Object Interaction Dynamics: Related Work

 \paragraph{Referring/Reasoning video object segmentation.} Referring Video Object Segmentation (RVOS)~\cite{khoreva2018video, seo2020urvos,ding2023mevis} aims to segment the target object in a video given a natural language expression, while Reasoning Video Object Segmentation (ReasoningVOS)~\cite{bai2024one, yan2024visa} introduces implicit textual queries that require complex reasoning over world knowledge and video contents.
 EgoMask~\cite{liang2025fine} introduced an RVOS benchmark for egocentric video, which is challenging due to fast camera motion and dense object scenes.
 HOI-QA~\cite{bansal2024hoi} proposed hands and objects localization task from referring expressions in egocentric images.
 However, these benchmarks remain limited to object-level grounding with direct expressions.
 Our benchmark advances this by introducing object- and part-level ReasoningVOS that require reasoning over dynamic hand–object relationships and structural changes in egocentric videos.

 \paragraph{MLLMs and Benchmarks for video understanding.} Recent video-language models integrate visual encoders pretrained on large-scale image/video-text pairs~\cite{radford2021learning, zhai2023sigmoid, wang2024internvideo2} with LLMs, forming multimodal LLMs (MLLMs) that demonstrate strong generalization across diverse video understanding tasks~\cite{bansal2024hoi, zhang2024video, cheng2024videollama, ye2024mplug, wang2024qwen2}.
-Alongside the progress of MLLMs, various benchmarks have been introduced to evaluate understanding of general video~\cite{li2024mvbench, xiao2021next, fang2024mmbench}, long-video~\cite{wu2024longvideobench,wang2024lvbench,zhou2024mlvu,mangalam2023egoschema}, egocentric video~\cite{damen2020epic, grauman2022ego4d}, and event/moment localization and retrieval~\cite{xu2016msr, lei2021detecting}.
-From both model and benchmark perspectives, recent efforts have mainly focused on scaling model parameters and expanding training datasets to cover diverse downstream tasks.
-However, most MLLMs still rely on simple frame-based architectures and seldom incorporate local entities or spatiotemporal dynamics, such as hand poses, manipulated objects, and fine-grained state/structure changes.
-Existing evaluation benchmarks also fail to assess these aspects. \datasetname~fills this gap by presenting a new challenge that encourages the development of advanced visual encoders capable of reasoning about complex hand–object interactions in dynamic scenes.
+In parallel, various benchmarks have been introduced to evaluate understanding of general video~\cite{li2024mvbench, xiao2021next, fang2024mmbench}, long-video~\cite{wu2024longvideobench,wang2025lvbench,zhou2025mlvu,mangalam2023egoschema}, egocentric video~\cite{damen2020epic, grauman2022ego4d}, and event/moment localization and retrieval~\cite{xu2016msr, lei2021detecting}.
+Recent progress has largely focused on scaling model size and training data to cover diverse tasks.
+However, most MLLMs rely on simple frame-based architectures and rarely model local entities or spatio-temporal dynamics, such as hand poses, manipulated objects, and fine-grained state or structural changes.
+Existing benchmarks also do not evaluate these aspects. \datasetname~addresses this gap by introducing a new challenge that promotes visual encoders capable of reasoning about complex hand–object interactions in dynamic scenes.